Milleshaug Farm

 The Project

-After lying dormant since 1987, Milleshaug Farm will be brought back to life.
+After 40 years dormant, Milleshaug Farm will be brought back to life.
 The goal is to preserve the farm's cultural-historical value while making it accessible to new generations.

 🏡 Heritage Value